AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 In Adobe Campaign, a profile is a record stored in the database, serving as a key component to create audiences for deliveries and add personalization data to your content.

-1. Learn how to access, manage, and explore profiles using the Campaign Web User Interface in this video:
+1. Learn how to access, manage, and explore profiles using the Campaign Web user interface in this video:

     >[!VIDEO](https://video.tv.adobe.com/v/3427293?quality=12&learn=on){transcript=true}